 Naively, I thought we were going to actually make Tamales.
 It seems, however, that we were just joining a number of her friends to eat them.
 To make tamales, as she reminded me, is a very delicate art.
-In the days around Christmas and New Year, when large Mexican families gather, the women still make huge pots of tamales for the whole congregation.
+In the days around Christmas and New Year, when large Mexican families gather, the women will make huge pots of tamales for the whole congregation.

 The trick to making tamales is not to overdo.
 Back in the 19th century, members of the family on the haciendas boiled a pig’s head and picked the delicate thin pieces of meat off of it.
 The corn was ground into masa, and the corn husks were softened by soaking in water.
 The women gathered around the kitchen table and, amid laughter, gossip and family banter, began the assembly-line process of making the tamales.
 Smear a thin layer of corn meal masa on the husks, place a few bits of meat down the center of the husk, roll it and fold the tail of the corn husk to keep it from unrolling.
 Place them in the huge steamer pots.
 Done.